-Planning Meeting: A meeting, held as needed throughout the duration of an incident, to select specific for service and support planning.
+Planning Meeting: A meeting, held as needed throughout the duration of an incident, to select specific strategies and tactics for incident control operations and for service and support planning.

 Planning Section: Responsible for collecting, evaluating, and disseminating tactical information related to the incident, and for preparing and documenting IAPs.
-The section also maintains information on the current and forecast situation, and on the status of resources assigned to the incident.
-Includes the Situation, Resource, Environmental, Documentation, and Demobilization Units, and Technical Specialists.
+The section also maintains information on the current and forecast situation, and on industry staff. the status of resources assigned to the incident.
+Includes the Situation, Resource, Environmental, Documentation, Reporting Location: Any one of six facilities/locations and Demobilization Units, and Technical Specialists.